-- A student will be placed in accordance with the number of credits earned by the beginning of the school year. - All students entering their second year of high school shall be classified as a sophomore. - A student must have earned 11 credits to be classified as a junior. - A student must have earned 18 credits to be classified as a senior. - Students who transfer into Osceola County from public schools shall be classified according to their grade placement at the school from which they transfer.
-Thereafter they will follow classification as set up by Osceola County except for those students who transfer as seniors. - All transfer students will be expected to attempt to earn a minimum of three and one-half (3.5) credits per semester in the year of their transfer; however, no requirement for specific course work will be retroactive except as stated above. - Work or credits from state or regionally accredited SACS/ CITA public or private schools or institutions shall be accepted at face value, subject to validation if deemed necessary. - Students may be promoted to the next grade at the end of the first semester of a school year provided they have earned the following number of eligible credits: - o Junior 14 credits - Senior 20 credits - All students will be expected to remain a full-time student for four (4) years after enrolling as a Grade 9 student, unless the student: - Declares an intent to graduate on the 18 credit Academically Challenging Curriculum to Enhance Learning (ACCEL) plan, or - Declares an intent to graduate early under the 24 credits plan and meets all standard diploma requirements. - A student must make his or her declaration to graduate early prior to the first day of the semester of the school year in which the student intends to graduate. - Is an overage student enrolled in a dropout prevention program.
+- A student shall be placed in accordance with the number of credits earned by the beginning of the school year. - o All students entering their second year of high school shall be classified as a sophomore. - o A student must have earned eleven (11) credits to be classified as a junior. - o A student must have earned eighteen (18) credits to be classified as a senior. - Students who transfer into Osceola County from public schools shall be classified according to their grade placement at the school from which they transfer.
+Thereafter, such students shall follow classification as set up by Osceola County except for those students who transfer as seniors. - All transfer students shall be expected to attempt to earn a minimum of three and one-half (3.5) credits per semester in the year of their transfer; however, no requirement for specific course work shall be retroactive except as stated above. - Work or credits from state or regionally accredited SACS/ CITA public or private schools or institutions shall be accepted at face value, subject to validation if deemed necessary. - Students may be promoted to the next grade at the end of the first semester of a school year provided they have earned the following number of eligible credits: - Junior 14 credits - Senior 20 credits - All students shall be expected to remain a full-time student for four (4) years after enrolling as a Grade 9 student, unless the student: - o declares an intent to graduate on the 18 credit Academically Challenging Curriculum to Enhance Learning (ACCEL) plan; - declares an intent to graduate early under the 24 credits plan and meets all standard diploma requirements (A student must make his or her declaration to graduate early prior to the first day of the semester of the school year in which the student intends to graduate.); or - o is an overage student enrolled in a dropout prevention program.

-- For Dual Enrollment (DE) students, a full time student is considered as follows:
+- For Dual Enrollment (DE) students, a full time student is considered as follows: - 4 DE classes

-- o 4 DE classes- full time no classes at home school
+full time no classes at home school

 - o 3 DE classes 1-3 classes at high school

-- o 2 DE classes 2-4 classes at high school
+- 2 DE classes 2-4 classes at high school

 - 1 DE class 5 classes at high school